mohitpai/journey-optimizer.en/help/using/start/search-filter-categorize.md

 ## Work with Unified tags {#tags}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_tags"
+>title="Tags"
+>abstract="This field allows you to assign Adobe Experience Platform Unified Tags to your campaign.
+This allows you to easily classify them and improve search from the campaigns list."

 With Adobe Experience Platform [Unified Tags](https://experienceleague.adobe.com/docs/experience-platform/administrative-tags/overview.html), you can easily classify your Journey Optimizer journeys and campaigns to improve search from the lists.

 ![](../rn/assets/do-not-localize/campaigns-tag.gif)